rjcostanzo/horiseon-refactor/README.md

 The code has been refactored to meet the acceptance criteria given in the instructions.
 All changes have been logged below.

+The content in this repository is viewable live at https://rjcostanzo.github.io/horiseon-refactor/.

 ## Changes Made

+#### Commit 04 (7/1/2021 @ 19:56)
+- Added screenshots to repository
+- Added link and initialized GitHub page

 #### Commit 03 (7/1/2021 @ 19:48)
 - Comments made in ~/index.html to summarize each part of the page